wasicse/ESMDisPred/README.md

 # ESMDisPred
-ESMDisPred: Improved prediction of disordered regions using representations from a large protein language model and predicted protein structures.
+ESMDisPred: Improved prediction of disordered regions using representations from a protein large protein language model.

 # Getting Started